jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ### => System Aspects: Exclusive Establishment

-You will only lay a reference to the contents of a call in the execution of a call.
+You might only lay a reference to the contents of a call in the execution of a call.
 So there can only be references established in places the call execution leads to.
 This can result in an object’s explicit reference to an argument.
 When the call ends, though, these reference is annulled.

 ### => System Aspects: Can’t call Outwards in the Object Ancestry